 Following the remains of the lava she finds herself in her childhood living room.
 The lava is sinking through the closed bathroom door, dripping from the sink inside.
 She knocks on the door, the response is hurtful words from someone behind the door.
 When she finally opens the door, the lava floods the house, and in the bathroom mirror she notices herself looking back at her, there was no one else in the bathroom all along.
-The girl starts to suffocate from the lava, she notices the drain under the dripping faucet is blocked.
-When the girl gets unconscious, the plug breaks, and the lava drains out from the house.
+The girl starts to drown in the lava, she notices the drain under the dripping faucet is blocked.
+When the girl falls unconscious, the plug breaks, and the lava drains out from the house.
 She snaps back into reality looking at herself in the opposite subway window.

 The door opens, she has arrived.

 It is often hard for me to look in the mirror because of the guilt and disgust I feel for myself, just as my main character does.
 It took me years to realize that it is because I see myself through the eyes of people who have caused me verbal trauma in the past.
-The inspiration for the film came from my own life, but I think it's an universal topic and many other people can relate to this.
-It is very important for me to make this film because it has a story that may help others
+The inspiration for the film came from my own life, but I think it's a universal topic and many other people can relate to this.
+It has been very important for me to make this film because it has a story that may help others

 realize what they are going through sooner than I did, and for those who don't live with something like this, it can also be interesting to see how certain people deal with a problem like this.
 I feel it's also important for me to express this chapter from my life through art, which has always helped me cope with the past.